-I apologize for being M.I.A. , I have been rehearsing for showcase updating my resume, getting my costumes together and such.
+I apologize for being M.I.A., I have been rehearsing for a showcase, updating my resume, getting my costumes together and such.
 I just realized yesterday (October 31st) makes two years since I left South Florida (to pursue my dreams of becoming an actress) and drove out to Los Angeles.
 The drive itself took about three days, but that’s a story for another time!

-Four things I have learned over the past two years about pursing your dreams.
+Four things I have learned over the past two years about pursuing your dreams.

 1. God laughs when you make plans.